dockerizedrupal/drupal-compose/README.md

 # dev

-The most easy to use development tool to develop Drupal projects
+The most easy to use development environment to develop Drupal projects

 ## Install